 Search → Discover → Connect

 Many would agree that LinkedIn is currently the “tool of all tools” for building a network.
 It’s accessible, easy to use, and provides both short and long-term results.
-Offering both active and passive forms of participation (yes, your digital profile is still “live” even when you’re not physically interacting with your connections), users are free to search, connect, and even promote to a potential audience.
-Not to mention, LinkedIn also encourages you to create content for your connections, further elevating the idea of someone having thought-leadership.
+Offering both active and passive forms of participation (yes, your digital profile is available when you’re not physically interacting with your connections), users are free to search, connect, and even promote to a potential audience.
+Not to mention, LinkedIn encourages you to create content for your connections, further elevating the idea of someone having thought-leadership.

-Go ahead: Every day for the next month follow these three simple steps.
+Go ahead: Every day for the next month, follow these three simple steps.
 Make it a routine and share your process with others.
 We are confident your network will grow.
 Therefore, you will too.